bowhead/web3.js/docs/web3-aht-contract.rst

 ``Object``: The transaction object:

-- ``Array`` - arguments: The arguments passed to the maht.d before.
+- ``Array`` - arguments: The arguments passed to the method before.
 They can be changed.
 - ``Function`` - :ref:`send <contract-send>`: Will deploy the contract.
 The promise will resolve with the new contract instance, instead of the receipt!
 - ``Function`` - :ref:`estimateGas <contract-estimateGas>`: Will estimate the gas used for deploying.
 - ``Function`` - :ref:`encodeABI <contract-encodeABI>`: Encodes the ABI of the deployment, which is contract data + constructor parameters

- For details to the maht.ds see the documentation below.
+ For details to the methods see the documentation below.

 -------
 Example